home-assistant/home-assistant.io/source/_components/dominos.markdown

 To enable the component, you need to set up your customer information and define some orders.

 Orders are a group of product codes.
-You can get a list of codes of products offered by your closest dominos dumped into your log by adding the `dump_menu` variable.
+You can get a panel with a list of codes of products offered by your closest Dominos by adding the `show_menu` variable.

 Currently, there is no support in this component for toppings, coupons or order tracking.